Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Finiteness of tannakian groups on abelian varieties

 On the other hand, let $K$ be a maximal compact subgroup of $\garith{M}(\Cc)$, and $\mu$ its Haar probability measure.
 By~(\ref{eq-int-moments}) and Schur's Lemma, we derive the inequality

 which concludes the proof. \end{proof}

 \begin{remark} There may exist irreducible subgroups~$\bfG$ of $\GL(V)$ with fourth moment equal to~$\dim(V)^2$.
 Indeed, this is the case, for instance, of any group which has the property that all irreducible representations with trivial central character have dimension~$1$, since only such representations can appear in the decomposition of $\End(V)$.
-A concrete example is given by finite Heisenberg groups (see, e.g.,~\cite{gerardin} for the relevant facts). \end{remark}
+A concrete example is given by finite Heisenberg groups (see, e.g., the paper~\cite{gerardin} of Gérardin for the relevant facts). \end{remark}

-\section{The product of the additive and the multiplicative groups}
+\chapter{The product of the additive and the multiplicative groups}

-\subsection{Introduction}
+\section{Introduction}

-In this section, we consider what is perhaps the simplest case of our equidistribution results beyond those of the additive group and the multiplicative group, namely the case of $G=\Gg_m\times\Gg_a$.
+In this chapter, we consider what is perhaps the simplest case of our equidistribution results beyond those of the additive group and the multiplicative group, namely the case of $G=\Gg_m\times\Gg_a$.
 Concretely, this means that we are looking at the distribution of two-parameter exponential sums of the type

-where~$p$ is a prime number, $\chi$ a complex-valued multiplicative character of the finite field $\Fp$, and the function~$t$ is a bounded trace function on $\Gg_m\times\Gg_a$ over~$\Fp$.
+where~$p$ is a prime number, $\chi$ a complex-valued multiplicative character of the finite field $\Fp$, and the function~$t$ is a trace function on $\Gg_m\times\Gg_a$ over~$\Fp$.
 In practice, we mostly consider the analogues over extensions of~$\Ff_p$ of degree $n\to+\infty$, but we will also discuss an horizontal statement in Corollary~\ref{cor-hor-gagm}.